Our family has been farming in America since 1640.

 Brookwood switches from wholesale to retail...

-Then in 1988, Bill's son Charles took over the farm, and shifted the focus of the farm out of the wholesale business and into the retail market.
+By 1988, Bill's son Charles took over the farm, and shifted the focus of the farm out of the wholesale business and into the retail market.

-The 6th generation at Brookwood
+The next generation at Brookwood

 By 2022, Chuck’s youngest son, Will, took ownership of the farm, and with his wife, are now raising their children among the highest quality tree fruits possible.